php42/TPDP-Dev-Tools/README.md

 # TPDP-Dev-Tools
 This is a set of "Romhacking" tools for TPDP.
-These are command-line tools, basic knowledge of the windows command prompt is required.
+While a GUI front-end is provided, these are primarily command-line tools.
+Basic knowledge of the windows command prompt is strongly recommended.
 An explanation of the individual tools follows below.

 ## Diffgen